 The introduction of a new section in the Act to address the deficiencies set out above.
 The nature and content of these requirements are extensive.
-Also provision is made for procedures to regulate the required shareholder approvals of remuneration policies.
-In addition provision is made for the consequences of a failure to obtain the required approvals.
+Provision is made for procedures to regulate the required shareholder approvals of remuneration policies.
+In addition provision is made for the consequences of a failure to obtain the required approvals and this provision was substantially revised during the Portfolio Committee proceedings, to provide for a 'two-strike' rule applicable to non-executive directors who are members of the Remuneration Committee

-There will be a new statutory requirement for public companies and state-owned companies to produce the remuneration policy for directors and prescribed officers for approval by ordinary resolution at the annual general meeting.
+There will be a new statutory requirement for public companies and state-owned companies to produce the remuneration policy for approval by ordinary resolution at the annual general meeting.
 Provision is also made for the consequences of the failure to obtain the required approvals.